Guides & Resources

 If you look at statistics, I take my life in my hands every time I drive on the New Jersey Turnpike!
 However, it’s a risk I take on a regular basis.

-Every individual has a different tolerance for risk.
-Just look inside your own family—one person may like jumping from airplanes for fun while another prefers to keep their feet firmly on the ground.
-Here’s another less dangerous example.
-You may invest in growth stocks, while your partner prefers the safety of bonds.
+Just look at your own family—one person may like jumping from airplanes for fun while another prefers to keep their feet firmly planted on the ground.

-In the early days of your campaign, work with your board leadership to start evaluating these individual and organizational tolerances.
-Some organizations have a history of being risk-averse and won’t take on a project unless the likelihood of success is very high.
+Knowing this, you should work with your board leadership to evaluate individual and organizational risk tolerances early on.
+Some organizations have a history of being risk-averse and won’t take on a project unless the likelihood of success is very high and challenges can easily be avoided or overcome.
 Others are far more willing to reach for the moon even if they aren’t certain they will get there.

 Your organization’s tolerance for risk will play a big part in shaping your campaign plan because it determines the size of the project you are considering and the attached fundraising goal.
-Although your working goal can be slightly adjusted over the course of the campaign, understanding what you’re working towards and roughly how much you’ll need to accomplish it is essential for kicking off in an organized, productive way.
+Although your working goal can be adjusted slightly during the campaign, understanding what you’re working towards and roughly how much support you’ll need to accomplish it is essential for kicking off in an organized, productive way.

 A Quick Risk Tolerance Exercise

-Here are five questions to ask your board to help determine their tolerance for risk.
-Have them answer each on a scale of one (no, not confident or important) to ten (yes, very confident or important):
+Here are five questions to ask your board to help determine their risk tolerance.
+Have them answer each on a scale of 1 (no, not confident or important) to 10 (yes, very confident or important):

-1. How important is it that our organization get to the next level of service, even if there’s a chance we could fail?
+1. How important is it that our organization gets to the next level of service, even if there’s a chance we could fail?

-2. In your view, what is this organization’s appetite for risk (low to high)?
+2. In your view, what is this organization’s appetite for risk (the lowest being 1 and the highest being 10)?

-3. How thoroughly have we evaluated the risks of expanding our program/services?
+3. How confident are you that we’ve thoroughly evaluated the risks of expanding our program/services?

 4. How confident are you that our organization would be resilient enough to overcome potential project and campaign setbacks?

-5. How confident are you that the executive leadership has the ability to guide the organization forward to the next level of service?
+5. How confident are you that the executive leadership can guide the organization forward to the next level of service?

-Ask every board member to fill out a form posing those five questions, plus any others you might add that would be valuable to know.
-Collect and collate them without using the names of individual board members.
+Ask every board member to fill out a form with those five questions, plus any others that would be valuable to know.
+Collect and collate the answers without using the names of individual board members.

 Then, allot a portion of your next board meeting to discuss the findings and what they say about your organization’s risk tolerance for the project and campaign.

-And if you are engaging a consultant to work with you on your capital campaign, ask them to take your organization’s risk tolerance into account when recommending a campaign goal.
+And if you are engaging a consultant or coach to work with you on your capital campaign, ask them to consider your organization’s risk tolerance when recommending a campaign goal.

 Our Perspective

-That said, your campaign’s scope, goals, and risk ultimately need to be tailored to your unique circumstances.
+That said, your campaign’s scope, goals, and risk must ultimately be tailored to your unique circumstances.
 Start by understanding your risk equilibrium or baseline, and then you’ll have a solid spot from which to realistically consider bigger goals and the impacts they could have.

 Paid Advertisement